ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/periodic-export.markdown

 ## How it works

 Periodic exports leverage the concept of incremental exports available in RavenDB.
-To take advantage of that, we are storing an information about last successful ETag of the documents and attachments that were send to the backup destination.
+To take advantage of that, we are storing information about last successful ETag of the documents and attachments that were sent to the backup destination.

 ## Activating bundle

 To activate bundle globally, simply add `PeriodicExport` to the `Raven/ActiveBundles` in  an appropriate configuration file.
 More about configuration's setup can be found [here](../../server/configuration/configuration-options).

-If you wish to set up a periodic export per database, then add the `PeriodicExport` to the list of database's active bundles, or use the [Studio](../../studio/overview/settings/periodic-export).
+If you wish to set up periodic export per database, then add `PeriodicExport` to the list of database's active bundles or use the [Studio](../../studio/overview/settings/periodic-export).

 Bundle can also be activated during a database creation process.